1coderookie/KobraGoNeoInsights/docs/problems.md

 Also make sure that you chose the correct temperature of the bed for the filament you're using.
 For PLA for example it should be around 55°-60°C. If the bed is too hot, then the print won't stick to it either.

+## Stringing
+Stringing can be caused and affected by different factors and therefore can't always be avoided by adjusting retraction settings only.
+You can find countless articles about it, so maybe do a little research on it.
+Based on my own experiences, the following variables besides the retraction settings should be taken into account as well as one probably doesn't think about them in the first place:

+- The type of filament (PLA, ABS, PETG, TPU).
+- The quality of filament.
+- The moisture of filament: moist filament increases stringing.
+- The printing temperature: too high as well as too low printing temperatures cause stringing.
+- The feeder gear pressure: if it's too low, the gear can't grab the filament reliably and therefore can't retract reliably.
+- The quality and the state of the nozzle: low-quality nozzles as well as worn out and/or slightly clogged nozzles can increase stringing.
+Also the diameter of the nozzle has an impact as it determines how much filament gets extruded.
+- The quality and the state of the PTFE tube inside of the heatbreak (Neo) or the bowden tube overall (Go).
+  As an example: stringing got way better after I replaced the stock PTFE tube with a Capricorn one, it seems that the lower friction of the Capricorn tube affected the retraction capability.
+Also a slightly clogged and/or deformed tip of the PTFE tube affected this a lot.
+- Retraction settings, so the retraction *distance* and the retraction *speed*.
+  Even though one would usually assume that higher values should/would be better to avoid or at least deal with stringing, it's not always the case.
+So instead of e.g. going higher than 1mm retraction distance at the direct drive of the Neo (which would provoke clogging), go much lower and see how it goes.
+  This seems to be affected not only by the *type* of filament (flexible filament like TPU needs completely different settings than pretty hard filament like PLA for example), but also by the *quality* of filament.
+Often cheap filament is lighter and more flexible than high quality filament and therefore it needs lower retraction settings overall to achieve good results.
+- The object one wants to print: certain objects just caused stringing, even tho I usually printed without any stringing.
+I'd recommend to print retraction towers with two cone-shaped towers as well, to get the different diameter into account as well.
+- The settings of the slicer, like wiping, z-hop, outer- vs. inner perimeter and so on.
+There are many articles and videos about this topic, so I'd recommend to do some research on it for your specific slicer.

 ## Holes And/Or Bulges In Layers
 These are mostly signs of under- / overextrusion and/or a clogged nozzle.